finom/rebloom/README.md

 </a>
 </p>

 > Tired of reduxes?
 Meet type-safe React state library for scalable apps with zero setup and zero additional knowledge required.
-Only TypeScript and no reducers or observers anymore.
+No reducers, sagas or observers anymore, only TypeScript.

 ## Quick start